ethereum/c-kzg-4844/README.md

 ### Benchmarks

-C-KZG-4844 does not include C benchmarks; however, some bindings (Go, Java, and Rust) have their own benchmarks.
-Including benchmarks in the bindings offers a more realistic performance estimate, as C-KZG-4844 is not expected to be used outside the bindings.
+C-KZG-4844 provides benchmarks in the Go bindings.
+It is easier to write benchmarks in a high-level language and doing benchmarks in the bindings offers a more realistic performance overview, including FFI overhead.
+Additionally, C-KZG-4844 is not expected to be used outside the bindings.

 ### Security audit